hritik5102/Camera-Calibration-using-MATLAB/README.md

 6) We can also apply threshold to get minimum reprojection error and we can visualize from which angle we have taken the images .

 7) We change distorted image into undistorted image by removing lens distortion to get optimal result .

+8) When you are satisfied with calibration accuracy u can directly Export Camera Parameters or Export Matlab Script.

+9) After finding the focal length, move your camera both closer and farther away from the object.
+Then apply the triangle similarity to    determine the distance of the object to the camera i.e
+	D = (W*F)/P
+	W = object width
+	F = focal length
+	P =  apparent width in pixels